 I think it goes without saying that the idea of having your very own mountain wedding is one of the most magical experiences out there.
 But have you ever thought of what actually goes into planning your own mountain wedding??
 No worries though, in this blog post I’ll be talking about everything you need to consider when planning to get married in the mountains.

-How to Decide Whether Having a Mountain Wedding is Right For You
+How to decide whether a Mountain Wedding is right for you

 While my favorite kind of wedding and elopement takes place in the mountains, I know they aren’t for everyone.
 So how can you decide if it’s right for you?
 Think about the most important and favorite memories that you and your partner share.
 Where do they take place?
 What sights and sounds are common in them all?
 If you and your partner could have the ULTIMATE adventure, what kinds of things would you do?